-Public notice was posted in-house and on-line requesting expressions of interest for potential directors from January 27, 2022 - February 17, 2022.
-At the conclusion of the nomination period, February 17, 2022, no expressions were received.
+Public notice was posted in-house on-line, and on social media requesting expressions of interest for potential directors from January 17, 2023-February 7, 2023.
+At the conclusion of the nomination period, February 7, 2023, no expressions were received.

-As all directors were eligible to re-offer, and there were no expressions of interest from the public, and due to the changes to Souris Credit Union's bylaws adopted at our March 27, 2019 AGM, there are no further nominations from the floor.
-Each director was elected by acclimation.
+As there were no expressions of interest from the public, a Nomination Committee meeting was held, and potential candidates were reviewed by the committee.
+At the conclusion of the activity Randy MacPhee was recommended for the vacant director position, Due to the changes to Souris Credit Union's bylaws adopted at our March 27, 2019 AGM, there are no further nominations from the floor and Randy MacPhee would be elected by acclimation.